Table of contents

 Manufacturing in bulk

-Bulk manufacturing means producing your clothing line in large quantities, typically through a wholesale clothing manufacturer.
-This model lowers your cost per item but requires upfront investment and storage space.
+Bulk manufacturing means producing your clothing line in large quantities with a wholesale manufacturer.
+This lowers your cost per item but requires a significant upfront investment and a storage place.

 Pros: